mbalazs98/mbalazs98.github.io/_posts/2025-10-27-deventprop.md

     </div>
 </div>

 How could we study the benefits of myelin plascitcity in artificial neural networks?
-One option is introducing optimiseable delays in Spiking Neural Networks.
+One option is introducing optimisable delays in Spiking Neural Networks.

 ## Delay learning
 We are the not the first to be interested in employing such mechanisms into machine learning setups.
 There has been a recent upsurge in interest since Hammouamri et. al.<d-cite key="hammouamrilearning"></d-cite> achieved SOTA results on spiking benchmarks after introducing temporal 1D dilated convolutions with learnable spacings (DCLS) as a delay learning algorithm.